eth-siplab/egoPPG/README.md

 - The eye tracking videos of the EgoExo4D dataset are originally recorded at only 10 fps, whereas the egoPPG-DB dataset is recorded at 30 fps.
 - We found that upsampling the EgoExo4D eye-tracking videos to 30 fps using linear interpolation between frames during preprocessing improves the HR estimation performance.
 Therefore, we recommend the following settings when aiming to predict HR on EgoExo4D:
   - *config_preprocessing_egoexo4d.yaml*: set upsampling factor to 3 (and downsampling factor to 1)
   - *config_preprocessing_egoppg.yaml*: set downsampling factor to 3 and upsampling factor to 3.
-This first downsamples the egoPPG-DB data from 30 fps to 10 fps and then upsamples it back to 30 fps, matching exactly the preprocessing of the EgoExo4D data.
+This first downsamples the egoPPG-DB data from 30 fps to 10 fps and then upsamples it back to 30 fps using linear interpolation, matching exactly the preprocessing of the EgoExo4D data.
 This ensures a smaller domain gap between training and inference data when training on egoPPG-DB and inferring on EgoExo4D.
     - Note: This data will be saved into a folder named Down1_*_Up3.
 1 is the effective downsampling factor (downsampling//upsampling).

-## Training and inference of models for egoPPG task
+## :zap: Training and inference for egoPPG

 Run all scripts from the root folder (egoPPG) due to relative imports.